Healer8/pn/README.md

 Use `poetry run sphinx-quickstart` command to generate this sphinx projec.

-Use `poetry run sphinx-build -M html sourcedir outputdir` command to built project.
+Use `poetry run sphinx-build -M html source build` command to built project.
-This sourcedir->. outputdir->_build.
-`poetry run sphinx-build -M html . _build`